 Though it is not required to submit the receipts to verify eligible expenses, it is wise to keep them for easy reference and in case the IRS requires them.
 In addition, checking balances, statements, and alerts is easy online through a secure Web portal.

-HRA dollars and the Prepaid Benefits Card can be used to pay For expenses like:
+HRA’s and the Prepaid Benefits Card can be used to pay for expenses like: